tr4cks/power/README.md

 ### API

-An api is available to create shortcuts easily on iOS, for example.
+An api is available to create `shortcuts` easily on `iOS`, for example.

 Three routes are available: